-Wendy is a member of Denver’s Mile High 360, which she joined in ninth grade.
-This fall she’ll be attending the University of New Mexico to study film production and sociology.
+Wendy is a member of Denver’s Mile High 360, which she joined in ninth grade, and is attending the University of New Mexico to study film production and sociology.
 Wendy has interned at the Denver Center for Performing Arts and worked alongside two local filmmakers in the past several years, helping with everything from setting up gear to assisting with translations and post-production.
 She is excited to join a new community and continue on her path to working in cinema.
 “I want to create films that tell the stories of humans I have never met,” she shares.
 On top of managing schoolwork and internships, Wendy helps take care of her four siblings.
 “With this scholarship, I can hopefully have a part-time job instead of a full-time job, putting that extra time into my classes.”

 Cameron joined SquashBusters Boston in seventh grade and has been with the program for five years.
-He will be attending the University of Massachusetts – Amherst in the fall and plans to study biology and geology, with the goal of becoming a paleontologist.
+He attends the University of Massachusetts – Amherst and plans to study biology and geology, with the goal of becoming a paleontologist.
 Cameron is described by his mentors as “talented, hardworking, and considerate.”
 During his high school years, he spent a summer at Brown University studying molecular biology, participated in a month-long backpacking trip through Summer Search, and took part in a peer leadership program through the Department of Public Health.
 Cameron hasn’t missed a day at SquashBusters since his sophomore year and often spends his free time coaching and volunteering with younger students.
 “Simple things, like supplies, are a luxury my family cannot afford.
 This scholarship will help alleviate these concerns and allow me to focus on obtaining my degree,“ says Cameron.